 A child standing at a metal water table with thin PVC pipes pouring water onto her hands.

-New in 2024, pipe works provides the tools to explore water flow, force and gravity through water play.
+Pipe works provides the tools to explore water flow, force and gravity through water play.

 A child standing in the H2Oh! area using a pulley system to get water in a metal bucket from a small rock well.